adam-patrick/Scientific-Computing-With-Python/README.md

 (optional) a starting day of the week, case insensitive The function should add the duration time to the start time and return the result.

 If the result will be the next day, it should show (next day) after the time.
 If the result will be more than one day later, it should show (n days later) after the time, where "n" is the number of days later.
+[See the full challenge here](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/time-calculator)

 Case Examples: